 In this demonstration, Max finds figures out all the chords available to create a new harmonic sequence.
 He explores all the diatonic triads available that would work to reharmonize the chord progression.
 For example, there are seven diatonic triads available in this demonstration, and they are G#min, A#dim, Bmaj, C#min, D#min, Emaj, and F#maj.
 Using these available triads, Max determines the main melody notes in each measure that sound the best to him.

-In my chord sequence I am using a different triad for every measure, however, how frequently you want to change chords is up to your personal taste.
+“In my chord sequence, I am using a different triad for every measure.
+However, how frequently you want to change chords is up to your personal taste.
 When figuring out my chord sequences I try to include a mixture of major and minor triads for variety.
 Once I have decided on a sequence I like, I am ready to record it.
-I can now flesh out my remix by adding my other instruments, such as bass, pads, and arpeggios, which will all follow this sequence and give the A cappella a new harmonic feel.
-I hope you enjoy using this tool as much as I do! – Max Wild
+I can now arrange my remix by adding other instruments, such as bass, pads, and arpeggios, which will all follow this same sequence and give the acapella a new harmonic feel.
+I hope you enjoy using this tool as much as I do!” – Max Wild

 The best producers, DJs, and musicians in the world strive to be well-rounded.
 So should you.
 In Dubspot’s Music Foundations Program, you’ll explore three major aspects of music: rhythmic theory, melodic theory, and critical listening.

 Most pioneering early electronic musicians had years of conservatory training in theory and performance but had access to very limited technologies.
 In today’s musical world, it’s the opposite: we have a powerful and versatile array of electronic music making tools at our fingertips, but often fall short in our theoretical understanding of how electronic music works.